 Kennon’s covers protect aircraft, ease maintenance, and reduce deadly accidents by providing coverage that prevents FOD intrusion.
 They also reduce the need for tape.

 Unlike standard covers, Kennon’s PMAC line of products can be folded and packed into a small compartment on the aircraft.
 This portability enhances mission flexibility and reduces the logistical footprint of moving traditional bulky covers and plugs from location to location.
 Because the covers stay with the aircraft, regardless of where it lands, crews can cover up the various intakes, exhausts, and ports.
 The jet will never be apart from its protective covers.
 Kennon can also print on the covers, including a squadron’s graphics, tastefully displayed when the jets are parked.

-The PMAC covers use various advanced composite materials and seals to withstand repeated washings and environmental exposure, including winds up to 70 mph.
+The PMAC Beta Port Cover uses various advanced composite materials and seals to withstand repeated washings and environmental exposure, including winds up to 70 mph.
 Kennon’s covers protect the fighter jet canopies during maintenance without touching sensitive surfaces.